microsoft/fast/specs/date-picker/date-picker.md

 - `required` - The date field is required or optional.
 - `min` - Earliest allowed date.
 - `max` - Latest allowed date.
-- `allowTextInput` - Whether the date-picker allows input of a date string directly or not.
+- `allow-text-input` - Whether the date-picker allows input of a date string directly or not.
-- `ariaLabel` - Aria label for screen reader.
+- `aria-label` - Aria label for screen reader.
 - `type` - Type of picker.
 Supports all of the HTML types. `date` | `month` | `week` | `time` | `datetime-local`
 - `selected-dates` - Dates to be selected.
 - `disabled-dates` - Dates that cannot be selected.